 The afore-mentioned technique, LIBS, is a relatively new but expanding optical emission spectroscopy.
 It uses high-energy laser pulses to ablate microscopic amounts of material from the surface, creating a plasma.
 As the plasma cools, it emits light that can be spectrally analyzed to identify elemental composition.5

-The main advantage of LIBS is its ability to detect light elements such as carbon, lithium, and boron, which are often beyond the capabilities of XRF.
-It generally requires little to no sample preparation and can be effectively applied even to rough or unpolished surfaces.
-The method is portable, with handheld analyzers now available for field use, making it practical for on-site inspections.5,6
+The main advantage of LIBS is its ability to detect light elements such as carbon, lithium, and boron, as a result of its sensitivity.
+This capability is often beyond XRF analysis.
+LIBS is portable, with handheld analyzers now available for field use, making it practical for on-site inspections.5,6

 Additionally, LIBS can provide rapid, multi-element analysis within seconds, a fast, multi-functioning solution for material identification.
 However, with its advantages come some setbacks.
 It is more sensitive to surface contamination, requires careful calibration, and typically shows greater variability and lower repeatability than XRF.